rwvo/compiler_bug_tile_static/README.md

 To compile with hcc-hsail: `make clean; make hsail; ./tile_static`.
 This version gives correct output.

 ## Testing environment
-I compiled and ran all code examples on an i7 6700k with an AMD R9 Nano (Fiji) dGPU, with ROMc 1.2.
+I compiled and ran all code examples on an i7 6700k with an AMD R9 Nano (Fiji) dGPU, with ROCm 1.2.

 ## Code description
 * Code has four workgroups of four work items each